secretstartups/handbook/content/handbook/support/workflows/account_changes.md

 > Hi,
 >
-> We have verify your identity, we are now waiting for permission from your organization to release the account by updating your primary email address.
+> Thanks for verifying your account with us.
+We are now waiting for permission from your organization to release the account by updating your primary email address.
 > We will keep you updated.

-1. If one of the owners approve, update the primary email address of the enterprise user.
+1. If one of the owners approve, update the primary email address of the enterprise user by swapping with a secondary if applicable.
-1. Add an Admin Note to the user’s account.
+1. Add an [Admin Note]({{< ref "admin_note.md" >}}) to the user’s account.

 ## Account Ownership Changes